pagevamp/ui-front-end-developer-intern/README.md

-# Company: Pagevamp

-Making a website was a problem.
-So we fixed it.
-Facebook Pages makes it easy for you to add and manage your information.
-We take the difficulty out of putting that information on your website.
-Don't waste several hours every week updating your website manually.
-Just update your Facebook page, and spend your time building your business and doing what you love.

 ## Hiring **UI Developer** Intern(s)

 We are looking for an enthusiastic intern(s) seeking an opportunity to learn, sharpen their skills and grow with the company.
 We are strong believers of **Open-work** culture, **AGILE (Scrum)** and **Team-work**.